NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 ## Linux Serial Console

-The Linux serial console is accessible via the micro-USB connector J501 on the Jetson AGX Xavier platform.
+For the Jetson AGX Xavier platform, the Linux serial console is accessible via the micro-USB connector J501.
 When you connect a USB cable to the micro-USB connector, you should see four serial USB devices, and the Linux serial console is available on the 3rd of the four.

+For the Jetson Xavier NX platform, the Linux serial console is accessible via pins 8 (UART TX) and 10 (UART RX) on the 40-pin expansion header J12.

-When you boot Linux on Jetson AGX Xavier, add the following to the Linux kernel command line to direct the kernel output to the serial console.
+When you boot Linux, add the following to the Linux kernel command line to direct the kernel output to the serial console.

     console=ttyS0,115200n8

-You can enable Linux early console support for Jetson AGX Xavier by adding the following string to the Linux kernel command line.
+You can enable Linux early console support by adding the 'earlycon' parameter to the Linux kernel command line.
+For Jetson AGX Xavier add:

     earlycon=uart8250,mmio32,0x3110000

+For Jetson Xavier NX add:

+    earlycon=uart8250,mmio32,0x3100000

 For booting Linux with ACPI on Jetson AGX Xavier the Tegra 8250 driver (located in the Linux kernel source file drivers/tty/serial/8250/8250_tegra.c) is